ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 {{% fig "long-island/1911-07-19-The-Times-Union-Brooklyn-NY-p24" "500" /%}}
 {{% fig "long-island/1911-08-02-The-Brooklyn-Daily-Eagle-Brooklyn-NY-p3" "500" /%}}

-The "nine-months-old baby" is [Arthur A. Reddy](https://www.findagrave.com/memorial/173810137/arthur-a-reddy) (05 Nov 1910 to 15 Nov 1937) who also died at a young age, leaving behind a small child:
+The "nine-months-old baby" was [Arthur A. Reddy](https://www.findagrave.com/memorial/173810137/arthur-a-reddy) (05 Nov 1910 to 15 Nov 1937) who also died at a young age, leaving behind a small child:

 {{% fig "1937-11-19-The-Long-Islander-Huntington-NY-p11" "500x500" "" "top" /%}}